AneesMuzzafer/elemental/README.md

 ```

 Now, you can access the instance methods of your custom class by calling static methods on the corresponding `FacadeClass`.
-## Exception Handler:

-Understand how Elemental handles exceptions.
-[Learn more](docs/exception-handler.md) about customizing error handling in your application.

 ## Inspiration: